RequestNetwork/requestNetwork/packages/docs/docs/guides/5-glossary.md

 # Ecosystem

-## Request Portal API

-Request Portal is an API built on top of the Request Protocol that allows third party software to easily integrate Request.
-It also provides extra features, not available through direct usage of the Request Protocol, like private key management, OAuth authentication, and better performance.

 ## Request Client

 The Request Client is a Javascript library made to interact directly with the Request Protocol.
 The Request Client connects to a Request Node.